zongben/navimark.nvim/README.md

 - Bookmarks are scoped by different stacks
 - Uses telescope to preview and navigate bookmarks
 - Allows bookmarks to be persisted
-- **(NEW)** When the cwd changes, if a stack has the same root_dir as the cwd, that stack will be loaded automatically
+- When the cwd changes, if a stack has the same root_dir as the cwd, that stack will be loaded automatically
+- **(NEW)** Bookmarks can have custom titles to help you remember the purpose of each bookmark

 ## Installation